Why This Recipe Works

-- Adding aromatics and woodsy herbs to the lentil cooking pot adds subtle layers of sweet vegetal complexity to the beans.
+- Adding aromatics and woodsy herbs to the pot adds subtle layers of sweet vegetal complexity to the lentils.

 - Salting the lentil water helps the lentils cook evenly and hold their shape, while seasoning them throughout.

 - Finishing the lentils with butter and wine vinegar adds both luxurious richness and a bright punch.